In Excel 2007 Microsoft introduced a new file format, Office Open XML which allows other programs to easily work with Excel workbooks.

 An Excel workbook template that does not contain macros.

 A binary file similar to the old XLS format but able to accommodate the new features.

 A backup file

 This is the old format that allows users with earlier versions of Excel to read your workbooks.
 Some features won’t work in earlier versions and if you’ve used those in your workbook Excel will display a warning when you save telling you which features will be lost.

 The bottom part of the Compatibility Checker lists the potential compatibility problems.
 To display the results in a more readable format click the Copy to New Sheet button.
 Keep in mind that compatibility problems also can occur with Excel 2007 and Excel 2010 even though these versions use the same file format as Excel 2013.
 You can’t expect features that are new to Excel 2013 to work in earlier versions.
 For example, if you add Slicers to a table (a new feature in Excel 2013) and send it to a colleague who uses Excel 2010 the Slicers won’t be displayed.
 In addition formulas that use any of the new worksheet functions will return an error.
 The Compatibility Checker identifies these types of problems.

 If you need to send a worksheet to a user who does not own a copy of Excel you can save it in PDF (Portable Document Format).
 This format was invented by Adobe and is also sometimes called Adobe Acrobat or simply Acrobat.
 Adobe provides a free reader program for PDF files and most users will already have this installed upon their computers.
 If you send a user a PDF file they will be able to read and print the PDF document but not be able to change any of the data.

 Select which file type is best for your workbook.

 Name your workbook and click Save.

-The default file format in Excel 2013 is .xlsx.
+The default file format in Excel 2007 and beyond is .xlsx.